Brooklyn Bridge: Anniversary celebrations

 The 50th-anniversary celebrations on May 24, 1933, included a ceremony featuring an airplane show, ships, and fireworks, as well as a banquet.
-During the centennial celebrations on May 24, 1983, President Ronald Reagan led a cavalcade of cars across the bridge.
-A flotilla of ships visited the harbor, officials held parades, and Grucci Fireworks held a fireworks display that evening.
+During the centennial celebrations on May 24, 1983, a flotilla of ships visited the harbor, officials held parades, and Grucci Fireworks held a fireworks display that evening.
 For the centennial, the Brooklyn Museum exhibited a selection of the original drawings made for the bridge's construction, including those by Washington Roebling.
 Media coverage of the centennial was declared "the public relations triumph of 1983" by Inc.

 The 125th anniversary of the bridge's opening was celebrated by a five-day event on May 22–26, 2008, which included a live performance by the Brooklyn Philharmonic, a special lighting of the bridge's towers, and a fireworks display.
 Other events included a film series, historical walking tours, information tents, a series of lectures and readings, a bicycle tour of Brooklyn, a miniature golf course featuring Brooklyn icons, and other musical and dance performances.
 Just before the anniversary celebrations, artist Paul St George installed the Telectroscope, a video link on the Brooklyn side of the bridge that connected to a matching device on London's Tower Bridge.
 A renovated pedestrian connection to Dumbo, Brooklyn, was also reopened before the anniversary celebrations.

+Collisions

+Over the years, numerous vessels have struck the bridge.
+In 1921, the steel mast of the schooner Edward J. Lawrence was bent while being towed under the bridge deck. and in 1935, three of the four steel masts on the freighter Tirpitz hit the bridge deck.
+Additionally, the radar of the freighter Hai Soo was destroyed in 1986 when it struck a net below the Brooklyn Bridge's deck.

+The masts of the Mexican Navy training ship ARM Cuauhtémoc smashed into the bridge deck on May 17, 2025, with approximately 200 people on the ship.
+The ship masts were at least 20 ft higher than the Brooklyn Bridge's navigational clearance of 127 ft.
+Two persons were killed and 19 injured, but the structure of the bridge was undamaged.